quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 Moreover, germline mutation rates are relatively low, and direct mutation rate measurements require whole-genome sequencing data from both parents and their offspring.
 As a result, large-scale association studies &mdash; which have been used to map the contributions of common genetic variants to many complex traits &mdash; are not currently well-powered to investigate the polygenic architecture of germline mutation rates [@PMID:31964835].

-Despite these challenges, less traditional strategies have been used to identify a small number of mutator alleles in humans, macaque, and mice [@doi:10.1101/2023.03.27.534460].
+Despite these challenges, less traditional strategies have been used to identify a small number of mutator alleles in humans, macaques, and mice [@doi:10.1101/2023.03.27.534460].
 By focusing on families with rare genetic diseases, a recent study discovered two mutator alleles that led to significantly elevated rates of *de novo* germline mutation in human genomes [@PMID:35545669].
 Another group observed mutator phenotypes in the sperm and somatic tissues of adults who carry cancer-predisposing inherited mutations in the POLE/POLD1 exonucleases [@PMID:34594041].
-Candidate mutator loci were also identified by identifying human haplotypes with excess counts of derived alleles in the Thousand Genomes Project, though these loci could not be replicated using *de novo* germline mutation data from pedigrees [@PMID:28095480].
+Candidate mutator loci were also found by identifying human haplotypes from the Thousand Genomes Project with excess counts of derived alleles in genomic windows [@PMID:28095480].

 In mice, a germline mutator allele was recently discovered by sequencing a large family of inbred mice [@PMID:35545679].
 Commonly known as the <u>B</u>X<u>D</u>s, these recombinant inbred lines (RILs) were derived from either F2 or advanced intercrosses of C57<u>B</u>L/6J and <u>D</u>BA/2J, two laboratory strains that exhibit significant differences in their germline mutation spectra [@PMID:33472028;@PMID:30753674].